Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 ## Group validation

-It is possible to apply validations to a repeating group when the user wants to set a custom title.
+It is possible to apply validations to a repeating group when the user saves a row in the group.
 This can be done by adding a trigger on the group component in the layout file (e.g. `FormLayout.json`).
 Example:

 ```json {hl_lines=[14]}